-- Regional Schools Commissioners (RSCs), and the Head Teacher Boards (HTBs) that support their work, are undemocratic and unaccountable education structures.
+- Regional Schools Commissioners (RSCs), and the Head Teacher Boards (HTBs) that support their work, are an unnecessary and unaccountable bureaucratic structure.

 - The eight RSCs have HTBs to advise them.
-Schools Week has described these Head Teacher Boards as, “the most baffling and stupid part of the schools system.
-They are also corrupt, self-serving and secretive.”6
+Former editor of Schools Week Laura McInerney described the HTB’s as “the most baffling and stupid part of the schools system.
+They are also corrupt, self-serving and secretive.”2

 - RSCs and HTBs do not operate transparently.
-Whereas every school is required to have a website containing certain specified information, there is very limited public information on the Government website about RSCs and HTBs.7 The main Government page provides the names of all RSCs and HTBs and brief ‘Records of meetings’ listing decisions taken.8 However, there is no record of the discussions which led to these decisions.
+There is very limited public information on the Government website about RSCs and HTBs.3 Brief ‘Records of meetings’ listing decisions taken are available but there is no record of the discussions which led to these decisions.4

 - There is huge scope for conflicts of interest with both RSCs and HTBs.

-- RSCs are measured against performance indicators which include increasing the number of schools that become academies within their Region.9 There is a conflict of interest in simultaneously rewarding RSCs for turning schools into academies at the same time as tasking them with identifying schools for academisation.
+- RSCs are measured against performance indicators which include increasing the number and proportion of schools that become academies within their Region.
+There is a conflict of interest in simultaneously rewarding RSCs for turning schools into academies at the same time as tasking them with identifying schools for academisation.